nkxxll/birdbrain/README.md

 ## Contributions

-If every someone reads this and wants to contribute...
+If someone reads this and wants to contribute...
 You are welcome give it a shot this is a good first contribution to an open source project :D. Please format the code with biome first, thanks!